doppar/.github/profile/README.md

 Doppar brings both worlds together.
 It offers aristocratic elegance in syntax and uncompromising performance under the hood — a framework designed for developers who value both beauty and speed.

-If you’re building systems that demand real scalability, high concurrency, and reliable performance, Doppar is ready to power them.
+If you are building systems that demand real scalability, high concurrency, and reliable performance, Doppar is ready to power them.

 ## Ecosystem
 - [AI](https://doppar.com/versions/3.x/doppar-ai)